Pretty-Good-Freedom-Tech/brainstorm/docs/UPDATE_INSTRUCTIONS.md

 sudo npm run update
 ```

-NOTE: the update script preserves your owner pubkey, your relay nsec, your URL, and your Neo4j password, but erases your blacklist and whitelist files.
+NOTE: The update script preserves your owner pubkey, your relay nsec, your URL, and your Neo4j password, but erases your blacklist and whitelist files.
+However, strfry or Neo4j databases are not affected.

 ### Option 2: Manual Update Process

 If you prefer to do a manual update, follow these steps below.
 NOTE: this overwrites your initial configuration, including your pubkey, relay nsec, URL, Neo4j password, as well as your blacklist and whitelist.
+However, strfry or Neo4j databases are not affected.

 #### Step 1: Uninstall Current Version